-In 2015, 2016, and this year (2018), proponents of special action requests to the Board to close Refuge waters to the harvest of Chinook Salmon by nonsubsistence users have also requested the implementation of an allocation system.
+In 2015, 2016, 2018 and this year 2019, proponents of special action requests to the Board to close Refuge waters to the harvest of Chinook Salmon by non-subsistence users have also requested the implementation of an allocation system.
 In these cases before the Board, the allocation system has been viewed as an alternative to the race to harvest fish, also called derby fishing that results when short opportunities for harvest are provided, and a tool for management in which local communities play vital role.
 Community harvest limit and reporting systems, whereby allocations are made in the form of community harvest limits, are described in Federal regulations (36 CFR 242.6 and 50 CFR 100.6: Licenses, permits, harvest tickets, tags, and reports).
 Best practices advise careful consideration be given to operational planning describing, for example, if a permit will be used and if so how will it be distributed, who will be key personnel, how will data be stored, and how will it be reported to the public (Fall and Shanks 2000).
-These system are probably best developed and rolled out over several years so methods can be tested and improved and outreach can occur over multiple years in affected communities.
-It may be more appropriate to make this request in a proposal during the fisheries regulatory cycle.

-If the Board approved the implementation of an allocation strategy, the Office of Subsistence Management, in cooperation with the U.S. Fish and Wildlife Service and the Yukon Delta National Wildlife Refuge, would be responsible for coordinating the allocation of Chinook Salmon to the residents of 32 communities eligible to harvest salmon.
+If the Board approved the implementation of an allocation strategy, the Office of Subsistence Management, in cooperation with the U.S. Fish and Wildlife Service and the Yukon Delta National Wildlife Refuge, would be responsible for coordinating the allocation of Chinook Salmon to the residents of 32 communities eligible to harvest Chinook Salmon.
 It would be recommended that such an allocation be based on each community's 20-year (1990-2009) average harvest of Chinook Salmon (totaling 87,056 drainage-wide).
 The period 1990-2009 is considered the best representation of historical salmon harvests and was used to determine community allocations of Chinook Salmon in 2015.
 Before 1990, annual harvest surveys employed various non-standard, ad hoc methods that were not always comparable between years.
 In 1990, a formal statistical survey protocol was established (Walker and Coffing 1993, Simon et al. 2007).
 Since 2009, the harvest of Chinook Salmon has been restricted during most years.
 Since 2010, the Chinook Salmon subsistence fishery has had some of its lowest runs on record and harvest restrictions have been implemented most years.
 Therefore, these years were excluded from the calculation of community Chinook Salmon allocations in 2015, and it is recommended that calculations of average harvest continue to be based on the 20-year period between 1990 and 2009.